 We have assessed key service areas relating to our fund operations, our investment process and our client experience.
-External providers concluded that we have a mature and effective framework for fund oversight and reporting of risks.
-The quality of our service is backed up by awards and top ratings.
-We also looked at our liquidity management process, as well as fund complaints and breaches.
-Through all our metrics we have concluded that we provide value to our clients.
-For more detail on how we completed this assessment, please refer to the 'Seven areas' section in the front of this report.
+We also looked at our liquidity management process, as well as the nature of fund complaints and breaches as appropriate.
+Through all our metrics we have concluded that we provide value to our investors in our quality of service, along with a mature and effective framework for fund oversight and reporting of risks.